adelstrinidad/deel-salary-insights/README.md

 ### Viewing Test Results

 Playwright provides a built-in test reporter.
 You can view the results in the terminal after running the tests.
 For a more detailed report, you can use:

 ```bash
 npm run report
 ```

+### CI/CD Pipeline

+This repository uses GitHub Actions for continuous integration and continuous deployment (CI/CD).
+Every time a new change is pushed to the repository, the tests are automatically run to ensure the integrity and functionality of the application.

+You can find the CI/CD configuration in the .github/workflows directory.

 ### License